-

 - Other reasons;

-Not only must the requirements for dismissal be fully met, the employer must also – prior to a dismissal and within a reasonable period – try to redeploy the employee in another position, if necessary by offering education.
-This obligation does not apply in case of culpable behavior by the employee.
+Not only must the requirements for dismissal be fully met, the employer is in general also obliged – prior to a dismissal and within a reasonable period – to try to redeploy the employee in another position, if necessary, by offering education.

-If a prohibition against a termination of the employment agreement applies, the UWV or Subdistrict Court will in principle not give permission to terminate the employment agreement.
+If a prohibition against a termination of the employment agreement applies, the UWV or Subdistrict Court will in principle not give permission to terminate or (respectively) dissolve the employment agreement.
 Several types of employees have special dismissal protection.
-This includes:
+This includes e.g.:

-Please be noted that even though the employee has special dismissal protection, it could occur that under specific circumstances the permission to terminate the employment agreement will be given.
-Based on case law, the assessment of the Subdistrict Court in these specific circumstances will be determined on a case-by-case basis and therefore depends on all circumstances of that particular case.
+Please note that even though the employee has special dismissal protection, it could occur that under specific circumstances the permission to terminate the employment agreement will be given (by the UWV), or, the employment agreement will be dissolved (by the Subdistrict Court).
+For instance, based on case law, the assessment of the Subdistrict Court in these specific circumstances will be determined on a case-by-case basis and therefore depends on all circumstances of that particular case.

-In some cases, the transition fee does not have to be paid, such as to the retiring employee, if the employee is terminated for culpable behavior, in case the collective bargaining agreement (if any) has an equal arrangement or in case of bankruptcy of the employer.
+In some cases, the transition fee does not have to be paid, such as to the retiring employee, if the employee is terminated for seriously culpable behavior or negligence, in case the collective bargaining agreement (if any) has an equal arrangement or in case of bankruptcy of the employer.

-If the termination of the employment was caused by serious imputable acts or omissions on the part of the employer, the Subdistrict Court may award additional reasonable compensation to the employee.
-This will in principle not be the case if the reason to terminate the employment agreement relates to a business closure or economic circumstances, which reason(s) can be substantiated.
+If the termination of the employment was caused by seriously culpable behavior or on the part of the employer, the Subdistrict Court may award an additional fair compensation to the employee.

-Statement of particulars When employing an individual in the Netherlands, the employer is required to provide specific information to the individual, in writing or electronically, within one month after beginning their employment, concerning the applicable employment conditions.
+Statement of particulars When employing an individual in the Netherlands, the employer is required to provide specific information to the individual, in writing or electronically, within – in general – one month after the beginning of their employment, concerning the applicable employment conditions.
 An exhaustive list of topics has been included in the Dutch Civil Code and for example includes the following topics: - The name and domicile of both parties;

 - The place(s) the work has to be performed;